MicrosoftDocs/Hololens/hololens/hololens2-options-trimble-xr10-edition.md

 ## Learn about Trimble XR10

 Trimble XR10 with HoloLens 2 is the first device created with the Microsoft HoloLens Customization Program.
-It integrates the latest spatial computing technology into a certified solution for use with a hard hat for worker safety.
+The device integrates a HoloLens 2 into a hard hat to produce safety-first mixed reality solution.

 ![Trimble SKU](./images/trimble-ed.png)